 This is a fabulous book guide.
 We used many of these ideas for our book club meetings.

 - Information about Lois Lowry

 - A review of the story elements (plot, setting, themes, etc.),

 3. Complete an art project

 After reading The Giver, learn about tessellations and complete your own.
-Here are my directions for creating a tessellation art piece.
 I loved watching the kids create these.
 It was fascinating to see just what image jumped out at them when their tiling was complete.

 Have your teens read The Giver?
 What did they think?

 Find even more of our favorite books from our book club, along with activities and discussion questions you can use with your middle & high school students.

 Jeffrey selected “The Giver” as the book he wanted to bring along on our trip.
 I look forward to re-reading in anticipation of reading the other titles in the series very soon.

 Love this series!
 We’re all on the same page (!)…a fellow homeschooling Mom and I are leading an online book group for teens around The Giver quartet as a way of exploring World History (ie: what memories are worth saving and passing on?).
 Here’s the link if any of your readers are interested: http://waldorfinspiredlearning.com/new-teen-book-club/